Cambridge-Radiology/hypermri_test_data/README.md

 ## 🎯 Usage

-1. Add your example MRI data.
+1. Add your MRI test data.
 2. Stage and commit files as usual (`git add .`, `git commit ...`).
 3.  **If the pre-commit hook blocks the commit:**
     * It means binary files were added without being tracked by Git LFS.